-This will provide you with information about Patient Initiated Follow-Up appointments (PIFU), at Gloucestershire Hospitals NHS Foundation Trust.
+Putting you in control of your follow-up care This page provides you with information about Patient Initiated Follow-Up appointments or PIFU for short, at Gloucestershire Hospitals NHS Foundation Trust.
 It explains what PIFU appointments are and how they work.

 About PIFU appointments

-Traditionally, regular follow-up appointments are arranged by the hospital, within a specific time frame, for example, every 6 or 12 months.
+Traditionally, regular follow-up appointments are arranged by the hospital within a specific timeframe, for example, every 6 or 12 months.
 Some patients find these regular visits useful and reassuring.
-For others, it can be frustrating or stressful coming to the hospital if they don’t feel they need to.
+For others, it can be frustrating or stressful coming to hospital if they don’t feel they need to.

-If your clinical team thinks that PIFU might be suitable for you, they will discuss this with you and a PIFU appointment will be given.
-This means you will not receive regular follow-up appointments anymore and will need to contact the service if you feel that you need to see your clinician.
+If your clinical team think that PIFU might be suitable for you, they will discuss this with you and a PIFU appointment will be given.
+This means you will not receive regular follow-up appointments anymore, and will need to contact the service if you feel that you need to see your clinician.

 How do PIFU appointments work?

 PIFU appointments allow you to arrange a follow-up with the clinical team looking after your care, when you feel you need it, or if your symptoms get worse, within the given timeframe.

 For example, you may be provided with a one year PIFU appointment.
 This means that you can arrange a follow-up appointment with your clinician at any stage during the 12 months.
 This puts you in control of your follow-up appointments and gives you access to support and guidance when you need it most.

 The clinical team looking after your care will tell you how long your timeframe will last for, and you will be on a dedicated Patient Initiated Follow-Up list which will be checked regularly.

 What if I don’t need to be seen?